-A snood was generally positioned somewhere between the crown and the back of the head.
-The front of the hair was then either swept into the snood, or it was left out and styled, rolled or waved.
-It all depended on where the snood was being worn (e.g. at home or for manual work where long hair was best kept out of the way of machinery).
+The top of a snood was generally placed somewhere between the crown and the back of the head.
+The front of the hair was then either swept into the snood, or it was left out and styled.
+It all depended on where the snood was being worn.
+For example, factory or field workers may wear a snood to help keep hair out of the way.

 Sometimes snoods were made from the same material as a dress to create a matching item.